swagger-api/swagger-socket/samples/swaggersocket-cxf-osgi-echo/README.md

 ### Note

 This sample uses Atmosphere using the SwaggerSocket protocol handler to host CXF's JAXRS service.
-CXF 3.0.5 supports the Atmosphere based transport and the SwaggerSocket protocol handler can be integrated in the CXF's transport.
+CXF 3.0.5 will support the Atmosphere based transport directly and the SwaggerSocket protocol handler can be embedded in the CXF's transport.
+Thus, SwaggerSocket can be enabled on CXF endpoints without configuring an Atmosphere or SwaggerSocket servlet.